 We're building 126 on the campus map.

-Visitors are encouraged to obtain a Visitor Parking Pass, available for a fee from Parking Services at 201 Ukrop Way or from the circulation desk at Swem Library.
+Visitors are encouraged to obtain a Visitor Parking Pass, available for a fee from Parking Services at 201 Ukrop Way.
 With a Visitor Parking Pass, you can park in any campus space designated for visitors, faculty/staff, or students (unless restricted "at all times"); and, if appropriate, at any space reserved for the disabled.